PPL (PPL)

 Dean A. Del Vecchio, Executive Vice President and Chief Technology and Innovation Officer

-Dean A. Del Vecchio brings over three decades of leadership, IT, and operations experience.
-He focuses on developing technology-enabled utilities for PPL's future, leveraging advancements in technology, automation, artificial intelligence (AI), and data analytics.
+Dean A. Del Vecchio is the Executive Vice President and Chief Technology and Innovation Officer for PPL Corporation.
+He has over three decades of leadership, IT, and operations experience, focusing on developing technology-enabled utilities for PPL by utilizing advancements in technology, automation, artificial intelligence (AI), and data analytics.

 AI Analysis | Feedback